Cross-domain Microscopy Cell Counting by Disentangled Transfer Learning: Introduction

 \section{Introduction}

-Counting cells in microscopy images is useful for many biology discoveries and medical diagnoses~\cite{trivedi2015potential,zimmermann2003spectral}.
-Various deep learning methods have been invented for cell counting~\cite{CohenBGLB17,guo2019sau,wang2021annotation,wang2021cell,xie2018microscopy}, which is usually achieved by generating a cell density map for a given image and then integrating the density map to estimate the cell number in the image.
-There are three {challenges} remaining unsolved in the cell counting problem: \begin{itemize} \item \underline{Information entanglement}.
-A cell image embeds two types of entangled features for cell counting: cell densities in images; and various cell appearances/shapes and various image background contexts related to specific tissues/organs and imaging conditions.
-Disentangling the mixed features in images will facilitate deep learning networks to estimate accurate cell density maps while being invariant to specific cells or background contexts; \item \underline{Costly annotation}.
-The success of deep learning on cell counting relies on well-annotated training datasets.
-To relieve the tedious error-prone annotation effort, it is expected to invent annotation-efficient cell counting approaches which can learn from a small amount of annotated data and/or use a large amount of synthetic data; \item \underline{Large cross-domain gaps}.
-Transferring a model trained on a source domain (maybe a synthetic dataset) to a new target domain is a promising approach to adapt a cell counting network to various application scenarios.
-But, when the data distributions between the source and target domains exhibit large variations, the domain gap will hinder the transfer. \end{itemize}
+Counting cells in microscopy images is useful for many biology discoveries and medical diagnoses~\citep{zimmermann2003spectral,trivedi2015potential}.
+The number of red blood cells and white blood cells in human bone marrow is a critical indicator of blood cell disorder-related diseases, such as Thalassemia and Lymphoma.
+Microscopy cell counting is also important in drug discovery for assessing the effects of drugs on cellular proliferation and death.
+These techniques are employed in cell-based assays to predict drug response.
+Furthermore, cell count numbers are commonly used as a measure of toxicity in high-content screening for small molecules~\citep{boyd2020harnessing}.
+Counting numbers of crowded cells is a tedious, time-consuming, and error-prone task in real-world applications.
+Therefore, various deep learning methods have been developed for exact cell counting~\citet{CohenBGLB17,xie2018microscopy,guo2019sau,wang2021annotation,wang2021cell}, which is usually achieved by generating a cell density map for a microscopy cell image and then integrating the density map to estimate the total cell number in the image.
+Three challenges are remaining unsolved in the cell counting problem: (1).~{\bf Information entanglement}: a cell image embeds two types of entangled features for cell counting: cell densities in images; and various cell appearances, shapes and various image background contexts related to specific tissues and imaging conditions.
+Disentangling the mixed features in images and learning informative and discriminative features will facilitate deep learning networks to generate accurate cell density maps while being invariant to specific cells or background contexts; (2).~{\bf Costly annotation}: the success of deep learning on cell counting relies on well-annotated training datasets.
+To relieve the tedious and time-consuming annotation efforts, it is expected to invent weak-annotation cell counting approaches which can learn from a small amount of annotated data and use a large amount of synthetic data; (3).~{\bf Large cross-domain gaps}.
+Transferring a model trained on a source domain (e.g., a synthetic dataset) to a new target domain is a promising approach to adapting a cell counting network to different application scenarios.
+But, when the data distributions between the source and target domains exhibit large variations, the domain gap will hinder the transfer.